FNNDSC/dmd2b_web/README.md

 # Development environment
 ## To add new data to DB
-Edit the following lines in "services.py" to point to "dicom", "output" and "dmd2_web" project directories
+Edit the following lines in "services.py" to point to "dicom", "output" and "dmd2_web" settings directories
 ```
 sys.path.append("/neuro/users/.../dmd2b_web")